SPARCED/LinResSims/README.md

 To override the configuration file without writing over existing simulation settings, cellpop.py accepts the following (optional) command line arguments:

 * `--sim_name`: An arbitrary string defined by the user to create a directory under sparced/output where simulation outputs will be saved.
-* `--cellpop`: An integer specifying the number of starting cells for simulation
-* `--exp_time`: Duration of experiment in hours
-* `--rep`: String identifier for the current replicate
 * `--egf`: Serum EGF concentration in nM
 * `--ins`: Serum INS concentration in nM
 * `--hgf`: Serum HGF concentration in nM